Sales Dialer Software

 What is Sales Dialer Software?

-Call into server with landline (calls are made/taken via the salesperson’s landline)
+- Call into the server with a landline (calls are made/taken via the salesperson’s landline)

-Call into server with VoIP “soft phone” (salespeople can use VoIP telephony business phones to make/take calls)
+- Call into the server with a VoIP “softphone” (salespeople can use VoIP telephony business phones to make/take calls)

 Auto Dialers for Sales

 Automatic dialers, which may include software and hardware components, are a type of sales acceleration technology.
 However, products advertised as “auto dialers” may vary, since the term has multiple meanings, certain variations include: